Best Online Nursing Programs in District Of Columbia (2026)

 How does Nursing pay in District Of Columbia compare to other states?

-District Of Columbia offers competitive entry-level wages, though median salaries are currently 16.5% below the national trend.
+District Of Columbia offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes District Of Columbia a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in District Of Columbia?